Telemetry

 Typical integration work:

-• Map Stario’s flat attributes, events, and parent links to the vendor’s span model and ingest API (HTTP, gRPC, agent socket).
+• Map flat attributes, events, and links to the vendor span model.

-• Batch and flush on a timer or queue threshold; mirror what JsonTracer / SqliteTracer do if you need back-pressure and drops under load.
+• Batch and flush on a timer or queue threshold; mirror JsonTracer / SqliteTracer back-pressure if needed.

-Handlers stay unchanged: they only hold Span handles and never import your tracer type.
+Handlers stay unchanged: they only hold Span handles.

 API